Ravincroft's Retribution - 1. Leaving Home

 ‘Are you sure it’s even dead, Ren?’
 Lia asked.

 ‘I don’t know yet.’
 Ren reached the body and touched it gently.
-The body, still warm showed blood pooling around its head.
+The body was still warm and blood pooled around its head.
 ‘It’s dead and not that long ago either.
-I have to check and see if it has a joey.’
+I must check and see if it has a joey.’
 Ren moved around to the front of the body.

 ‘Do you still have the number of the Wildlife hotline, Jayden?’